Yasso Greek Yogurt Bar Chocolate Fudge Nutrition Facts (Per Bar)

 Flavor

-We let the second bar sit on the counter for 4 minutes before eating, which made a real difference.
-The cocoa came forward, the dairy creaminess opened up, and the Greek yogurt tang showed up just at the end of each bite, not unpleasant, more like the gentle finish of frozen yogurt at a self-serve shop.
-After eating one we genuinely felt like we'd had dessert, which surprised us at 80 calories.
+Buyers report that letting the bar sit on the counter for a few minutes makes a real difference.
+The cocoa comes forward, the dairy creaminess opens up, and the Greek yogurt tang shows up just at the end of each bite, not unpleasant, more like the gentle finish of frozen yogurt at a self-serve shop.
+Reviewers consistently note it feels like genuine dessert despite the 80-calorie count.

 Texture

 Slightly icier than premium ice cream, smoother than a sherbet.
 Frozen yogurt mouth-feel, clean melt, not heavy.
-The first bar we ate too cold and the texture was harder/crunchier than ideal.
-The second one, after 4 minutes on the counter, was soft enough to bite cleanly without losing structure on the stick.
+Buyers report it is harder and crunchier than ideal straight from the freezer, and softens to a clean bite after a few minutes on the counter without losing structure on the stick.

 Sweetness Level